MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/implementing-controls-using-typescript.md

 ---
-title: "Implementing Custom Components using TypeScript | MicrosoftDocs"
+title: "Implementing code components using TypeScript | MicrosoftDocs"
-description: "How to implement a custom components using TypeScript"
+description: "How to implement a code components using TypeScript"
 manager: kvivek
 ms.date: 04/23/2019
 ms.service: "powerapps"